If you’re considering a move to Britain from the US, you won’t be alone.

 I recently decided to move to Britain part time from Colorado.
 Being closer to family in the UK drew me, but so did lifestyle.
 Feeling safer was a determining factor too.
 Quite frankly I’ve grown weary of the daily gun violence in the US news.

-The US and Great Britain do possess cultural differences although we share language and history.
+Although we share language and history, the US and Great Britain do possess cultural differences.
 You only have to try and understand what’s being said on a British TV show to understand what I mean!
+In other words not everyone speaks like the duchess on Downton Abbey.

 You’ll find the English very warm and open once you start talking.
 We’ve often struck up a conversation when traveling by train or sitting in the local pub.
 As intrigued by our accents as we are by theirs, curious about our take on US politics and eager to share their views, you’ll find Brits much more knowledgeable about US politics than you’d expect.